 But don’t just take my word for it.

 “It is also a positive, constructive use of time,” he adds.
-“I find that many of the teenagers I have worked with who babysit regularly tend to be more organized and make better use of their time, which they tend to value more than they would otherwise.”
+“I find that many of the teenagers I have worked with who babysit regularly tend to be more organized.
+They seem to make better use of their time.”

 - Learning to set limits and boundaries for the children, as well as how to make decisions on the spot when the children don’t automatically follow these limits and boundaries.